Marlin fishing: Biology and life history

 Blue marlin are one of the world's largest bony fish and although adult males seldom exceed 330 lb, females may reach far larger sizes well in excess of 1000 lb.
 A Pacific blue weighing 1805 lb caught in 1970 by a party of anglers fishing out of Oahu, Hawaii, aboard the charter boat Coreene C skippered by Capt.
-Cornelius Choy (this fish often referred to as 'Choy's Monster') still stands as the largest marlin caught on rod and reel.
+Cornelius Choy (this fish often referred to as "Choy's Monster") still stands as the largest marlin caught on rod and reel.
 This fish was found to have a yellowfin tuna of over 155 lb in its belly.
 In the Atlantic, the heaviest sport-fishing capture is Paulo Amorim's 1402 lb fish from Vitoria, Brazil.
 Commercial fishermen have boated far larger specimens, with the largest blue marlin brought into Tsukiji market in Tokyo supposedly weighing a massive 2438 lb.

-Large blue marlin have traditionally been amongst the most highly prized angling captures, and a fish weighing 1000 lb, a "grander", has historically been regarded by blue and black marlin anglers as the benchmark for a truly outstanding catch.
-Today, much effort is still directed towards targeting big blue marlin, but smaller blues are also sought by anglers fishing lighter conventional tackle and big-game fly fishing gear.
+A blue marlin over 1,000 pounds (450 kg) is known as a "grander".
+Fish of this size are very difficult to catch, making them highly valued amongst anglers.